gofiber/fiber/docs/middleware/healthcheck.md

   - **Default Endpoint**: `/readyz`
   - **Behavior**: By default returns `true` immediately when the server is operational.

-- **Startup Probe**: Assesses if the application is ready to handle requests.
+- **Startup Probe**: Checks if the application has completed its startup sequence and is ready to proceed with initialization and readiness checks.
   - **Default Endpoint**: `/startupz`
   - **Behavior**: By default returns `true` immediately when the server is operational.